braindef/word-stats/readme.txt

 These three indexes don't rely on syllable counting, which is a bit more complicated and language dependent.

-**How accurate are the indexes?**

-Word Stats uses simple algorithms.
-For fairly ordinary English texts they will closely match human counting; for example, the algorithm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
-The margin of error will be greater for short pieces with dashes and apostrophes or in other languages, but they should be still good indicators.

-**Do the indexes really reflect how easy is the text?**

-They try to reflect how easy the text is to read.
-You can write an article about relativity in simple English and it will be rated as low level.

-**Why the live counters seem to lag?**

-The calculations are refreshed every 5 seconds.

-**Are the ignored keywords counted in the total words?**

-Yes.
-They are ignored only for keyword counts.

-**Some common words show as keywords, even though the setting to exclude common words is activated**

-The built in lists only exclude some of the most common words.
-Performing many matches with regular expressions can be very slow.

 **The stats page timed out.**

 Try selecting a shorter period, disabling the setting to count drafts and pending posts, disabling the setting to ignore common words or shortening your list of ignored keywords.
-If your blog is very large and/or your server is slow the script may not be able to complete the counting before the script execution time limit.

-Also, counts are cached the first time you load the stats or save a post, so if you just installed the plugin, try again.

-**The anchors for the total word counts in the dashboard are blank**

-They are just for style consistence.

 == Screenshots ==